 Further information on current sponsorship fees, contact Alexandra Friedman, Program Coordinator, at firstname.lastname@example.org.

 View a list of current and prior sponsors here.

 Donate to Dennis Elliott Founder’s Fund

 The Dennis Elliott Founder’s Fund, named in honor of the founder and first director of ISCP, supports residencies for artists and curators from countries without extensive government arts infrastructures, continuing to make ISCP a truly international program accessible to all.

 Dennis Elliott founded the International Studio Program in Lower Manhattan in 1994 to establish an international community of artists in New York City, and to help develop their professional careers.
 As an artist himself, Elliott recognized the importance and merit of having studio space and time to develop a creative practice.
 He stepped down as Executive Director in 2015, and this funds serves to sustain his life mission of supporting artists’ and curators’ professional and creative development.
 Read an interview with Dennis Elliott here.

-Kiluanji Kia Henda, a multimedia visual artist from Angola, is the recipient of the 2017 Dennis Elliott Founder’s Fund.
+Kiluanji Kia Henda, a multimedia visual artist from Angola, was the recipient of the 2017 Dennis Elliott Founder’s Fund.

-Howie Chen, a New York–based curator engaged in collaborative art production and research, is the recipient of the 2016 Jane Farver Memorial Fund.
+Howie Chen, a New York–based curator engaged in collaborative art production and research, was the recipient of the 2016 Jane Farver Memorial Fund.